h4rvey-g/ob-Notes/USMLE/GI/Primary sclerosing cholangitis.md

 - Lipid profile: ↑ total cholesterol

 >[!Mnemonic]
->Suspect PSC in patients with a history of inflammatory bowel disease and elevated cholestatic enzymes (ALP, GGT, and conjugated bilirubin).
+>Suspect PSC in patients with a history of inflammatory bowel disease and elevated cholestatic enzymes ([[Alkaline phosphatase|ALP]], GGT, and conjugated bilirubin).

 - Typical perinuclear anti-neutrophil cytoplasmic antibodies (<span style="background:rgba(240, 200, 0, 0.2)">pANCA</span>): present in up to 80% of patients with PSC.
 ## Magnetic resonance cholangiopancreatography